 If you like the idea of your motorcycle being covered for fire damage and theft as well, Third Party, Fire and Theft cover will suit you (this also covers you for damage to another vehicle in the event of an accident).

 If your bike is special to you— it’s new, for example, or you’ve invested in a really cool top of the range bike—you’ll want Comprehensive motorcycle insurance.
 With Comprehensive insurance, your bike may be repaired or replaced in the event of an accident, and you’re also covered if your bike is damaged by fire, if it’s stolen, and if you damage another vehicle.
-You can also get optional Roadside & Personal Assistance through Swann Insurance, when you purchase Comprehensive insurance.

 Through Swann Insurance you are also able to insure your helmet and riding gear.
 Or if you’re more about the dirt tracks than the open roads, Swann Insurance also offer Dirt Bike Cover.
 Conditions apply.
 See our Motorcycle Insurance Products page for more information or request a motorcycle insurance quote.

 I’m pretty young.
 Can I get motorcycle insurance at my age?

 If you’re old enough to hold a valid motorcycle licence to ride on Australian roads, you can obtain motorcycle insurance.
 An age excess may apply, which will vary according to your age and the age of any riders using your bike at the time of an accident.
 (When you get a motorcycle insurance quote through Swann Insurance, you’ll receive a policy schedule that will outline the age excess for your policy.)

 Can I get motorcycle insurance when I’m on a learner’s permit?

 Your motorcycle can be insured if you hold a learner’s permit, however a Licence Excess will apply.